Moon and Earth

 NaubrAIn is a plug-in autonomy brain for robotic platforms.

-03 · The result
+03 · The goal

 Robots that keep working when the unexpected happens.